ivanseidel/node-draftlog/README.md

 Also, if the NodeJS environment cannot detect the number of rows of your terminal automatically, it will use the default height on `DraftLog.defaults.maximumLinesUp`.
 Modify that if needed.

+When using `into(console).addLineListener(process.stdin)`, your code will no more exit automatically because the stream is being "read".
+To stop your own code, you can call `process.exit(0)` or pause the stream when you want with: `process.stdin.pause()`.

 ## Discouragements